dtchanpura/dtchanpura.github.io/_posts/2020-05-05-golang-love.md

 find /var/log/uwsgi -type f -name 'uwsgi.log.15*' -exec rm \-f {} \;
 ```

 But both of them took a long time.
-Then I remembered there was something like a walk function in Go.
+Then I remembered there was something like a walk function in Go (😍).
 My IDE helped a lot and I never even had to do a search on how to use it.

 Following piece of code helped me delete files that I wanted to.